Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 National users

-UKHSA uses the data to:
+UKHSA use the data to:

-- provide, on request, relevant response to Parliamentary Questions
+- provide, on request, relevant response to parliamentary questions.

-- routinely brief ministers on national and regional incidence of MRSA, MSSA, E. coli, Klebsiella spp. and P. aeruginosa bacteraemia and CDI and
+- routinely brief ministers on national and regional incidence of MRSA, MSSA, E. coli, Klebsiella spp. and P. aeruginosa bacteraemia and CDI

 NHS England and NHS Improvement use the data to: